rogerkwoodley/ring-alarm-HA-plugin/README.md

 * Updates contact/motion sensor status in real-time as long as mqttAlarm.js script is running

 To Dos
-* Add alarm status updates to ongoing monitoring.
+* Add real-time alarm status updates to ongoing monitoring.
 * Allow alarm to be set from HA.
 * Change alarm siren/voice prompt volumes from HA.
+* Verify that script will re-initiate callbacks for status updates if/when socket is terminated by server.

 # Recognition
 Many thanks to [davglass](https://github.com/davglass) author of [doorbot](https://github.com/davglass/doorbot).